matkoch/matkoch.github.io/_posts/2020-05-24-reusable-build-components-with-default-interface-implementations.md

 ## Conclusion

 Default implementations in interfaces will probably not make it to every codebase out there.
-For the purpose of sharing build implementations though, they're the perfect fit.
+For the purpose of defining reusable build components and integrating them into specific build pipelines though, they're the perfect fit.
 We're no longer coupled to use a strict hierarchy of build targets, but instead we can compose our build from multiple independent targets and connect them as needed.